aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

    ```
    Using the `:` in route pattern like that means that `:id` is a path parameter, e.g. it will match `/api/v1/puppies/1` and req.params will look like this: `{ id: '1' }`

-   Use that `id` variable to call `getPuppyById`, if it resolves with a Puppy you can call `res.json(puppy)` but
+   Use that `id` variable to call `getPuppyById`.
+If it resolves with a Puppy you can call `res.json(puppy)` but
    if the it doesn't find one (i.e. `puppy` is `undefined`), the we should `res.sendStatus(404)` the HTTP Status code for [Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).

    If everything went well, then the tests you wrote should be passing now.

-   Hit `http://localhost:5173/api/v1/puppies/1` in Thunderclient, Insomnia or Bruno and confirm that it's showing what you expect.
+   Hit `http://localhost:5173/api/v1/puppies/1` in Thunderclient, Insomnia or Bruno (or your other favourite Rest API Client) and confirm that it's showing what you expect.

    Visit the page at `http://localhost:5173/1` to confirm that the individual puppy view is working.
   </details>

 ### 4. Updating a puppy

+Let's use another user story:

 - [ ] As a user, I want to be able to update the puppy's name, breed, and owner
   <details style="padding-left: 2em">
     <summary>More about pupdates</summary>

-  Visit `http://localhost:5173/2/edit` to see the edit form, this is already hooked up to
+  Visit `http://localhost:5173/2/edit` to see the edit form.
+This is already hooked up to
-  our API to load the values, but to save the values we need a new route at `PATCH /api/v1/puppies/:id`
+  our API to load the values.
+Now to save the values we need a new route at `PATCH /api/v1/puppies/:id`

-  Open [routes.tests.ts](./server/routes.test.ts) again, and we can write a new test for this route.
+  Open [routes.tests.ts](./server/routes.test.ts) and let's a new test for this route.

   For this test we'll mock out both the readFile and writeFile
   ```js